BayAreaMetro/MTCDataModel/Project-Documentation/mdm/transportation-mdm/transit/transit-stops.md

 -- Draft --

-# Plan Bay Area 2050 Transit Data Updates
+# Transit Stops

 Map new, planned and existing rail, ferry, and bus stops.
-Bus stops should contain a field flagging stops that qualify as a 'Major Transit Stop', as well as a field classifying stops served by routes meeting certain headway criteria.
+Bus stops should contain a field flagging stops that qualify as a 'Major Transit Stop', as well as a fields which provide route-level attributes for routes served.

 ### Project Resources